Quasi-War: Background

-France accepted these acts on the basis of "benevolent neutrality".
-They interpreted this as allowing French privateers to enter U.S. ports, and to sell captured British ships in American prize courts, but not vice versa.
-However, the U.S. viewed it as the right to provide the same privileges to both.
-These differences were further exacerbated in November 1794 when the U.S. and Britain signed the Jay Treaty.
-By resolving outstanding issues from the American Revolution, it led to a rapid expansion of trade between the two countries.
-Between 1794 and 1801, American exports to Britain nearly tripled in value, from US$33 million to $94 million.
+The two countries agreed to set aside their differences and co-operate on the basis of "benevolent neutrality".
+However, France interpreted this as allowing their privateers to enter American ports, and sell captured British ships in American prize courts, but not vice versa, while the United States viewed it as the right to provide the same privileges to both.
+Tensions were exacerbated by the 1794 Jay Treaty between the United States and Britain, which led to a rapid expansion of trade, American exports to Britain rising from US$33 million in 1794 to $94 million by 1801.

 In late 1796, French privateers began seizing American ships trading with the British, helped by the almost complete lack of a United States Navy.
 Their last warship had been sold in 1785, leaving only a small flotilla belonging to the United States Revenue Cutter Service and a few neglected coastal forts.
 From October 1796 to June 1797, French vessels captured 316 ships, 6% of the entire American merchant fleet, causing losses of $12 to $15 million.
 On 2 March 1797, the French Directory issued a decree permitting the seizure of any neutral shipping without a rôle d'équipage listing the nationalities of each crewman.
 Since American ships rarely carried such documents, France had effectively initiated a commerce war.

 Diplomatic efforts to resolve the conflict ended in the 1797 dispute known as the XYZ Affair.
 However, the hostilities created support for establishing a limited naval force, and on 18 June, President John Adams appointed Benjamin Stoddert the first Secretary of the Navy.
 On 7 July 1798, Congress approved the use of force against French warships in American waters, but wanted to ensure conflict did not escalate beyond these limits.
 As a result, it was called a "limited" or "Quasi-War", and led to political debate over whether it was constitutional.
 A series of rulings by the Supreme Court of the United States confirmed the ability of the U.S. to conduct undeclared wars, or "police actions".